 Storage Services REST API Reference

-The REST APIs for the Windows® Azure™ storage services offer developers a means to access the Blob, Queue, and Table services in Windows Azure or in the development environment, via the storage emulator.
+The REST APIs for the Windows® Azure™ storage services offer programmatic access to the Blob, Queue, Table, and File services in Azure or in the development environment, via the storage emulator.

 All access to storage services takes place through the storage account.
 The storage account is the highest level of the namespace for accessing each of the fundamental services.
 It is also the basis for authentication.